-Simplifsafe is Cheaper: One of the things that you would notice about GetSafe is that it offers a starter kit for around $249, while SimpliSafe has a similar package that costs almost $20 less.
+Simplifsafe is Cheaper: One of the things that you would notice about GetSafe is that it offers a starter kit, while SimpliSafe has a similar package that cost less.
 As far as equipment pricing goes, it would seem that SimpliSafe offers the better deal.

 On top of the equipment, SimpliSafe also has lower monthly fees.
 Both GetSafe and SimpliSafe allow you to use their system without subscribing to any contracts.
 That means that you can enjoy their system without paying anything.
-However if you want professional monitoring, you would need to pay $15 for standard monitoring and $25 for interactive.
-GetSafe offers professional monitoring for $35.
+However if you want professional monitoring, you would need to pay for standard monitoring anda bit more for interactive.
+GetSafe offers professional monitoring for a little higher price.

 If you find this too limiting, then GetSafe has good news for you.
 If you opt for an annual plan, you can get the equipment free.
 This is something that SimpliSafe does not offer.